dyncan/dyncan/README.md

 - **Translating:** Completed the Chinese translation of the [Integration Patterns and Practices](https://dyncan.com/Integration-Patterns-and-Practices-ZH_CN/) documentation, aiding native speakers. 📖

 #### Writing ✍️
-I regularly write articles about Salesforce and technological innovations on my [website](https://dyncan.com/).
+I periodically publish articles about Salesforce and technological innovations on my [website](https://dyncan.com/).

 #### Talk to Me About 🗨️
 Feel free to ask me anything about Salesforce.